Vanessa22400/Marketing_Measurement_Incrementality_Analysis/README.md

 - Marketing Mix Modeling
 - ROI Analysis

-to support marketing investment decisions in privacy-focused environments.
+to support budget allocation decisions in privacy-focused environments.

-The methodology closely reflects the type of measurement challenges faced by large advertisers using Google Ads.
+The workflow closely reflects real-world measurement challenges faced by advertisers operating in a privacy-first ecosystem.

 ---

-## Limitations
+# Limitations

 - The dataset was simulated for educational purposes.
-- External factors such as competition, pricing changes and macroeconomic conditions were not modeled.
+- External factors such as competitor activity, pricing changes and macroeconomic conditions were not modeled.
-- The MMM implementation was intentionally simplified for learning purposes.
+- The MMM implementation was intentionally simplified to focus on core measurement concepts.

 ---

-## Next Steps
+# Next Steps

-- Expand MMM using Bayesian approaches and LightweightMMM.
+- Expand MMM using Bayesian approaches and LightweightMMM
-- Incorporate additional media channels and offline campaigns.
+- Incorporate additional media channels and offline campaigns
-- Perform budget optimization simulations.
+- Simulate budget optimization scenarios
-- Build an interactive dashboard for marketing stakeholders.
+- Build an interactive stakeholder dashboard
-- Implement automated KPI monitoring workflows.
+- Automate KPI monitoring and reporting workflows

 ---

-## Repository Structure
+# Repository Structure

 ```text
 .